smart48/larakube/README.md

 kubectl apply -f configs/redis_configMap.yml
 ```

-We do have secrets to store MySQL and Redis data.
-Do rename the files / remove the `.example` part before you run these commands:
+We do have secrets to store MySQL data.
+Do rename the file / remove the `.example` part before you run this command:

 ```
-kubectl apply -f secrets/mysql-secrets.yml kubectl apply -f secrets/redis-secrets.yml
+kubectl apply -f secrets/mysql-secrets.yml
 ```

-**NB** We have not added a block for Redis yet
 ### Services

 To allow Nginx to talk to PHP we do need to expose the PHP container in the app deployment.
 For that we do a: